naiarako/naiara-korta-martiartu/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
-Cross section of the 3D sensitivity kernel (a) with and (b) without considering geometrical spreading. (c) Sensitivity kernel in (b) represented as a function of distances indicated in (b) with dashed lines, together with the positions of the emitter x_s , receiver x_r, and an arbitrary spatial location x.
+Cross section of the 3D sensitivity kernel (a) with and (b) without including geometrical spreading. (c) Sensitivity kernel in (b) represented as a function of distances indicated in (b) with dashed lines between the positions of the emitter x<sub>s</sub>, receiver x<sub>r</sub>, and an arbitrary spatial location x.
 </div>